-Saint Louis University’s School of Education is accredited locally and nationally and meets certification standards in 13 areas as outlined in title II of the Higher Education Act.
+Saint Louis University’s School of Education is accredited locally, and nationally and meets certification standards in 15 areas as outlined in Title II of the Higher Education Act.

-SLU’s School of Education is accredited by three agencies:
+SLU’s School of Education is accredited by two agencies:

 - North Central Association of Colleges and Universities